Salaberry-de-Valleyfield

 The historic downtown is a major touristic centre for the area.

-Due to the presence of Lake St. Francis (St. Lawrence River), St. Francis Bay in downtown, and of numerous rivers and canals all over the town, the city is nicknamed "The Venice of Quebec".
+Due to the presence of Lake St. Francis on the St. Lawrence River, St. Francis Bay in downtown, and of numerous rivers and canals all over the town, the city is nicknamed "The Venice of Quebec".

 History

 The actual city was founded in 1874, the first mayor was Moise Plante.
 The first settlers arrived in 1798.
 At that moment, the settlement was named Pointe-du-Lac (Lake Point).
 The colony was then renamed Saranac, then Sainte-Cécile.
 Salaberry-de-Valleyfield was officially named in 1874 after Colonel Charles de Salaberry who served with the British army during the War of 1812.
 "Valleyfield" came from the Valleyfield Mills, a paper mill south of Edinburgh in Scotland.

 The city is the seat of the Roman Catholic Diocese of Valleyfield, founded in 1892.

 Salaberry-de-Valleyfield is also the seat of the judicial district of Beauharnois since 1901.